tsuijonathan/tsuijonathan/README.md

 ---

 ### 💡 Fun Fact
-I trained for and completed my first marathon (42.2 km in 3:54) while caring for my young son—proof that I thrive under pressure and love tackling challenges!
+I trained for and completed my first marathon (42.2 km in 3:54) within a year of starting running and while caring for my young son—proof that I thrive under pressure and love tackling challenges!